Support Home Experiment Builder Experiment Tree Nodes

 Image of a Start node when added to the Experiment Tree

-As soon as a participant enters a Start Node, they will be recorded on your experiment's 'Participants' page as 'Live' and counted towards your total Recruitment Progress.
-A Token will be reserved for the participant at this point.
+As soon as a participant enters a Start Node, they are recorded on your experiment's Participants tab as 'Live' and counted towards your total Recruitment Progress.
+A token will be reserved for the participant at this point.
 Find out more about what happens to tokens as participants progress through your experiment.

 A screenshot of the experiment tree with 2 Start nodes, named Group1 and Group2, each linking to different questionnaires